-(HTTP/HTTPS) If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code) this option will make curl redo the request on the new place.
-If used together with -i/--include or -l/--head, headers from all requested pages will be shown.
-When authentication is used, curl only sends its credentials to the initial host.
-If a redirect takes curl to a different host, it won't be able to intercept the user+password.
+(HTTP/HTTPS) If the server reports that the requested page has a different location (indicated with the header line Location:) this flag will let curl attempt to reattempt the get on the new place.
+If used together with -i/--include or -I/--head, headers from all requested pages will be shown.
+If authentication is used, curl will only send its credentials to the initial host, so if a redirect takes curl to a different host, it won't intercept the user+password.
 See also --location-trusted on how to change this.
-You can limit the amount of redirects to follow by using the --max-redirs option.